 Suzii Paynter of Austin, Texas, became the third executive coordinator of the Cooperative Baptist Fellowship following a unanimous vote by the CBF Coordinating Council on February 21, 2013.
-She will officially begin work at the Fellowship's Atlanta office on March 1.
+She began work at the Fellowship's Atlanta office on March 1.

-An ordained deacon at First Baptist Church, Austin Texas and Sunday School teacher of more than 40 years, Paynter, who grew up at Trinity Baptist Church in San Antonio, Texas, has consistently held positions of leadership at the Fellowship churches in Texas, Kentucky and Mississippi where she has been a member.
-She has served congregations alongside her husband, Roger Paynter, who currently pastors First Baptist Austin and teaches at the Seminary of the Southwest.
+An ordained deacon at First Baptist Church, Austin, Texas and Sunday school teacher of more than 40 years, Paynter, who grew up at Trinity Baptist Church in San Antonio has consistently held positions of leadership at Fellowship churches in Texas, Kentucky and Mississippi where she has been a member.
+She has served congregations alongside her husband, Roger Paynter, who is pastor of First Baptist Austin and teaches at the Seminary of the Southwest.

 Click here to read Suzii Paynter's extended bio.

 • George Mason: Paynter will lead CBF into fresh chapter filled with cooperation and exploration

 • Coordinating Council elects Paynter to executive coordinator post (2.21.13)

 • Suzii Paynter named candidate for CBF executive coordinator position (1.17.13)

 Watch the press conference held on January 17, 2013